 Both of these sites have beautiful hiking trails that can accommodate novice to advanced hikers.
 Aguirre Spring offers some more challenging trails and a campground, while Dripping Springs is fine for the day-tripper.
 Both sites are a wonderful way to spend a day enjoying the great outdoors, and if you happen to go after it rains, you might be rewarded with some waterfalls.

-A MOUNTAIN
+“A” MOUNTAIN

-Tortugas Mountain, also called A Mountain, stands just past the university campus.
+Tortugas Mountain, also called “A” Mountain, stands just past the university campus.
 There are many hiking and mountain biking trails over and around Tortugas with varying levels of difficulty.
 This spot is great for those who don’t have a lot of time but want a workout in nature.

 SOLEDAD CANYON

-The Soledad Canyon trail is just under 3.5 miles long and doesn’t take much more than two hours to hike the entire loop if you go at a decent pace.
 At the end of the trail, you might get lucky and find a natural waterfall that in wintertime can have icicles instead of flowing water.
 Leashed pets are welcome.
 This trail is perfect for the family to enjoy.

 SLOT CANYON